adityavvvn/real-estate-app/README.md

 | DELETE | `/:id` | Delete property | Yes |
 | POST | `/:id/contact` | Contact property owner | No |
 | POST | `/:id/book` | Book property viewing | No |

+Notes:
+- When no exact matches are found and `suggestNearby=true` with coordinates provided, the API returns nearby results and sets the response header `X-Suggested: true`.
+- If `nearbyOnly=true` is provided along with `lat`, `lng`, and `radiusKm`, only nearby results are returned.

 ## 🗄️ Database Schema